 - George Lucas Altered Version: In the color version most direct references to Belgian Congo were removed and replaced.
 Tintin now just visits "Africa".

-- The scene where Tintin blows up a rhinoceros has been changed in Scandinavia and English-speaking world to a scene where the rhino is spared such a fate and runs away.
+- The scene where Tintin blows up a rhinoceros has been changed in Scandinavia and English-speaking world to a more realistic scene where the rhino is spared such a fate and runs away.
 Still, many other scenes where Tintin kills or hurts other wild life animals were kept intact.
 Notably in the francophone world, where it's seen as too farcical and irrealistic to be worthy of indignation.

 - Great White Hunter: Tintin and even the elderly colonial priest.